nicksenger/hirschberg/README.md

 );
 ```

-The match, mismatch and gap contribution to the distance may be configured:
+The match, mismatch and gap contribution to the score may be configured:

 ```rust
 let a = "ACCCGGTCGTCAATTA".chars().collect::<Vec<_>>();